TheCountt/config-mgt-ansible/thirteen.md

 Notice 3 things to notice here:

-We used include_vars syntax instead of include, this is because Ansible developers decided to separate different features of the module.
-From Ansible version 2.8, the include
+We used *include_vars* syntax instead of *include*, this is because Ansible developers decided to separate different features of the module.
+From Ansible version 2.8, the

-module is deprecated and variants of *include_* must be used.
+include module is deprecated and variants of *include_* must be used.
 These are:

 - include_role